 Dornier (2017) Glutaminolysis drives membrane trafficking to promote invasiveness of breast cancer cells.
 Nat Commun 8 2255 PMID: 29269878

-Johnson (2017) Metabotropic glutamate receptor 2 inhibits thalamically-driven glutamate and dopamine release in the dorsal striatum Neuropharmacology 117 114 PMID: 28159646
+Johnson (2017) Metabotropic glutamate receptor 2 inhibits thalamically-driven glutamate and DA release in the dorsal striatum Neuropharmacology 117 114 PMID: 28159646

 Rosa et al (2015) Neuron-glia signaling in developing retina mediated by neurotransmitter spillover.
 J Neurosci 4 PMID: 26274565

 Garthwaite et al (2015) Nitric oxide targets oligodendrocytes and promotes their morphological differentiation.
 Mol Pain 63 383 PMID: 25327839